awsdocs/aws-cost-management-user-guide/doc_source/configurecostallocreport.md

 The following example tracks the charges for several cost centers and applications\.
 Resources \(such as Amazon EC2 instances and Amazon S3 buckets\) are assigned tags like "Cost Center"="78925" and "Application"="Widget1"\.
 In the cost allocation report, the user\-defined tag keys have the prefix `user`, such as `user:Cost Center` and `user:Application`\.
 AWS generated tag keys have the prefix `aws`\.
 The keys are column headings identifying each tagged line item's value, such as "78925"\.

 ![\[Keys in the Downloadable Report\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/images/CostAllocationPartExampleReport.png)

-You can use a desktop spreadsheet application to create pivot tables that group the keys and the values for each key so that you can see combined values for tagged resources\.
-The following example organizes information first by Cost Center and, within each cost center further organizes the information by the Application tag\.

-![\[An Example of a Microsoft Excel Pivot Table using tagged resources\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/images/AllocatedBillingReport.png)

 Pick your keys carefully so that you have a consistent hierarchy of values\.
 Otherwise, your report won't group costs effectively, and you will have many line items\.